72-iar/rai-app-old/README.md

 Rename ".env.example" to ".env".

-Open terminal and do the following:
+Open a terminal on the vs code and do the following:
 - npm install
 - (wait for it to finish)
 - npm run dev